Dog Wellbeing

 Most allergies are not curable but they can be controlled so that your dog's symptoms are minimal.
 Here are some examples:

-• Antihistamines, a safe treatment but not effective on every dog.
+• Antihistamines: Often safe and well-tolerated, but not always effective for every dog.

 It goes without saying that your vet is the best person to speak to and get a treatment plan from!